niasantiago/Code-Wars/README.md

 # 37 Julie is x years older than her brother, and she is also y times as old as him.
 Given x and y calculate Julie's age using the function age(x, y).
 # 38 Find the minimum number of jumps to go from start to finish
 # 39 Jenny has written a function that returns a greeting for a user.
 However, she's in love with Johnny, and would like to greet him slightly different.
 She added a special case to her function, but she made a mistake.
+# 40 I'm new to coding and now I want to get the sum of two arrays...
+Actually the sum of all their elements.
+I'll appreciate for your help.
+P.S.
+Each array includes only integer numbers.
+Output is a number too.
+# 41 Triangular numbers are so called because of the equilateral triangular shape that they occupy when laid out as dots. i.e.